remysedlak/Engine3D/README.md

 };
 ```
+- This declares a hardcoded mesh for a 3D cube
+- These triangle lists declare the points AND the triangles used to build more complex shapes

 #### These triangles cannot be drawn onto the 2D screen yet
 - We need to use projection so that our 3D verticies can display